graziramacciotti/graziramacciotti/README.md

 ### About me

--  Diving deeper into **Data Science and Engineering** and **DevOps**
+-  Diving deeper into **Data Science/Engineering** and **DevOps**
--  Passionate about turning data into insights
+-  Passionate about data-driven solutions
 -  If I have to do it more than twice, I'll probably script it
--  Fun fact: Love games, movies, and I'm stubbornly determined to find solutions to any problem
+-  Love games, movies, and I'm stubbornly determined to find solutions to any problem

 ---